xJac0b/Solid-Software-Recruitment-Task/README.md

 - Changes the background color to a random RGB value when the screen is tapped.

+- Smoothly animates the background color transition on tap.

 - Generates colors without using any external libraries.

 - Code quality is ensured and verified using `solid_lints`.